You will need a Medical Card to register with a family doctor or a dentist in Northern Ireland. You do not have to pay for a Medical Card

 If you are a UK state pensioner living not less than six months in the UK and not more than six months in another EEA member state each year, you will be exempt from NHS charges for while living in the UK, as long as you are not registered as resident in the other EEA member state.
 This exemption extends to your spouse/civil partner and children (under the age of 16, or 19 if in further education) as long as they are living in the UK with you on a permanent basis for your period of residence in the UK.

-For further information please visit the Department of Health website - www.dh.gov.uk - Health care for overseas visitors
+For further information please visit the National Health Service website - Information for overseas visitors to the UK *refers to England, but is relevant to Northern Ireland also*

 - List of GP practises throughout NI